BdR76/CSVLint/docs/readme.md

 ### Decimal separator ###

 Set the decimal separator for all decimal/float values, select either the dot `.` or the comma `,`.

 ### Replace CrLf within values ###

 Replace new-line characters (carriage return / line feed) within quoted values with a given string.
 New lines usually indicate the next record in a dataset.
 However, quoted values may also contain a new line character.
-Sometimes this can cause problems and these values aren't processed correctly.
+In some applications this can cause problems and these values aren't processed correctly.
 You can use this option to replace the new-lines with for example `<br>` or `\par` or just a space ` `.
 The plug-in will only replace the new-line characters within a quoted value, not the new-lines at the end of each record.

 ### Align vertically ###